raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

 es decir
-    = that is (formal) `The company is expanding its operations; that is, it is opening new offices in Europe` = in other words (más común) `The company is expanding its operations; in other words, it is opening new offices in Europe`
+    = that is (f) `The company is expanding its operations; that is, it is opening new offices in Europe` = in other words (más común) `The company is expanding its operations; in other words, it is opening new offices in Europe`
-    = namely (formal) `The company is expanding its operations; namely, it is opening new offices in Europe`
+    = namely (f) `The company is expanding its operations; namely, it is opening new offices in Europe`

 en lo que a mi respecta
     = as far as I'm concerned `As far as I'm concerned, the project is going well`